 When you think about networking, I bet you think about going OUT to an event, where you shake hands and meet strangers OR trying to do something on LinkedIN.
 Over the years. many partners have told me that the number one reason why professionals like you find your careers stalling is that you neglect your network, including your internal network within the firm

-In this blog post, I’m not talking about networking, or the ‘working the room’ type of networking that people associate with the word networking, I’m talking about effective business networking.
-The type of business networking which will help you grow your influence within the firm and through your desired market place.
+So in this blog post, let’s think about effective business networking.
+The type of business networking that will help you grow your influence within the firm (don’t neglect that internal network!) and through your desired market place.
 My definition, (well I did write the FT Guide To Business Networking) of effective business networking is,

 The process of finding, building and maintaining mutually beneficial relationships

-What I see happening is when professionals, such as lawyers, accountants and consultants, think about their networking, they only focus on the ‘finding’ and collecting contacts bit of networking.
-Very often the building and maintaining part of effective networking is ignored.
-None more so that your internal network.
-Which means that if you turn some of your networking time and attention from going out and working the room to spending time with people in your firm, you can reap large benefits.
-For the rest of this article, I am going to focus on the reasons why it is just, if not more important to focus your networking activities on your internal firm network.
+Very often the building and maintaining part of effective networking is neglected or ignored.
+None more so than your internal network.
+If you turn some of your networking time and attention from going out and working the room to spending time with people in your firm, you can reap huge benefits.

 1. Helps build a support team around you

 Most people associate networking with either building your profile or winning business.
 Actually there are 4 reasons why lawyers, accountants and consultants network.
 One of these reasons, which is often forgotten and not valued, is it helps you build a supportive community around you.
 In ‘how to make partner and still have a life‘ and this blog post we talk about the importance of having a support team around you.